kunalj101/python_intro_hackathon/chapter5.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2, 6 key:9a8fd577a9
 ## First Step of Model Building

-In Python, Scikit-Learn (sklearn) is the most commonly used library for model building.
-I encourage you to get a refresher on sklearn through this <a href="http://www.analyticsvidhya.com/blog/2015/01/scikit-learn-python-machine-learning-tool/">article</a>.
+In Python, Scikit-Learn (sklearn) is the most commonly used library for building predictive / machine learning models.
+This <a href="http://www.analyticsvidhya.com/blog/2015/01/scikit-learn-python-machine-learning-tool/">article provides a good overview of scikit-learn</a>.
 It has gathered a lot of interest recently for model building.
 There are few pre-requisite before jumping into a model building exercise:

 * Treat missing values
 * Treat outlier/ exponential observation
 * All inputs must be numeric array ( Requirement of scikit learn library)

-####We can build a model without treating missing values of data set
+####Can we build a model without treating missing values of a data set?

 *** =instructions